tomszar/metabo_adni/README.md

 ## Options

-- `-d`, `--directory`: define the directory were the files are located.
+- `-D`: define the directory were the files are located.
 Default, current working directory
-- `-p`, `--platform`: define the platform, either p180 or nmr.
+- `-P`: define the platform, either p180 or nmr.
 Default, p180
+- `-F`: define the fasting file.
+Default, BIOMARK.csv
-- `-m`, `--missing`: remove metabolites with missing proportions greater than cutoff.
+- `--mmc`: remove metabolites with missing proportions greater than cutoff.
 Default, 0.2
-- `-c`, `--cv`: remove metabolites with CV values greater than cutoff.
+- `--mpc`: remove participants with missing proportions greater than cutoff.
 Default, 0.2
+- `--cv`: remove metabolites with CV values greater than cutoff.
+Default, 0.2
-- `-i`, `--icc`: remove metabolites with ICC values lower than cutoff.
+- `--icc`: remove metabolites with ICC values lower than cutoff.
 Default, 0.65